designstem/projects/colorblindness/index-06-calculator.md

 -

-~Congratulations!
-You chose the DESIGN path and this is your quest:
+Congratulations!
+You chose the DESIGN path and **this is your quest**:
-Design a calculator app that works for people with color vision deficiency, but at the same time will be appealing to people with normal color vision.~
+~Design a calculator app that works for people with color vision deficiency, but at the same time will be appealing to people with normal color vision.~

 <br />

+#### Tasks

 1. ~**Product**: First, group the buttons and find hierarchies.
 Which are important buttons that you use often?
 How many colors would you need for your color scheme?~
 2. ~**Target group**: Think about who will use it.
 What is most important to them?
 How does that affect your design?~